Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Introduction

 \subsection{Deep Learning for Monocular Depth}

 Supervised deep networks have achieved remarkable qualitative progress on this problem.
 Eigen~\etal~\cite{eigen2014} introduced the first multi-scale convolutional depth regressor, demonstrating that networks can learn monocular depth cues from large training sets.
 Self-supervised approaches SfMLearner~\cite{zhou2017} and Monodepth2~\cite{godard2019} replaced expensive LiDAR supervision with photometric view-synthesis consistency.
 MiDaS~\cite{ranftl2020} achieved cross-domain transfer through a scale-and-shift-invariant loss trained on thirteen mixed datasets.
 DPT~\cite{ranftl2021} replaced the CNN encoder with a Vision Transformer for sharper depth boundaries, and Depth Anything~\cite{yang2024} scaled to unlabelled internet images via teacher-student distillation.
-ZoeDepth~\cite{bhat2023} addressed the metric scale problem by combining a MiDaS backbone with an adaptive metric binning module and a domain-routing classifier, representing the current state of the art in zero-shot metric depth.
+ZoeDepth~\cite{bhat2023} addressed the metric scale problem by appending a metric head, comprising a seed-bin initializer and an attractor-based bin adjustment module, on top of a frozen MiDaS-DPT backbone.
+A domain-routing classifier selects between NYU-Depth-v2-trained and KITTI-trained metric heads at inference time, enabling zero-shot metric depth without per-scene calibration.
 Comprehensive surveys of these and related methods are provided by Masoumian~\etal~\cite{masoumian2022}, Li~\etal~\cite{li2024acm}, and Rajapaksha~\etal~\cite{rajapaksha2024}.

 Despite these advances, deep monocular methods face three fundamental challenges for safety-critical deployment.
-First, they require large-scale LiDAR-supervised training data across diverse geographies, weather conditions, and light condition to collect at the scale required.
-Second, domain shift causes substantial performance degradation when operational environments differ from training distributions: a model trained on clear Californian highways may fail catastrophically in Michigan winter conditions or night-time rain~\cite{wildlife2025}.
-Third, network predictions lack explicit geometric reasoning, making it impossible to bound the error magnitude or identify the failure cause a fundamental obstacle to certification under ISO 26262 Functional Safety and SOTIF (Safety of the Intended Functionality) standards~\cite{dlcollision2025}.
+First, they require large-scale LiDAR-supervised training data across diverse geographies, weather conditions, and lighting conditions.
+Second, domain shift causes substantial performance degradation when operational environments differ from training distributions: a model trained on clear Californian highways may fail catastrophically in Michigan winter conditions or night-time rain, as demonstrated by recent robustness evaluations of zero-shot depth models in natural outdoor environments~\cite{wildlife2025}.
+Third, network predictions lack explicit geometric reasoning, making it impossible to bound the error magnitude or identify the failure cause, a fundamental obstacle to certification under ISO~26262 Functional Safety~\cite{iso26262} and SOTIF (ISO/PAS~21448)~\cite{iso21448} standards.